 The Abbey Church, as the name suggests, was the church serving Dunfermline Abbey.
 The story of the Abbey and the Palace it briefly later became is told on our Dunfermline Abbey & Palace page.
 Here we focus on the Abbey Church itself.

-Intending visitors should note that the two halves of the Abbey Church have slightly different opening hours, especially in winter when only the Old Church is open (though not every day).
-This is because the Old Church hours are linked to those of the Abbey & Palace, operated by Historic Environment Scotland.
-Details are on the right.
+Intending visitors should note that the two halves of the Abbey Church have different opening hours and access arrangements, especially in winter when only the Old Church is open (though not every day).
+This is because the Old Church forms part of the Historic Environment Scotland operated Dunfermline Abbey & Palace, and visitors to the Old Church should first go to the HES visitor centre in the gatehouse of the abbey to obtain a ticket.
+Access to the New Abbey Church is free: with opening hours set out on their website, linked from this page.

 A church probably already existed on this site in 1070, when King Malcolm III married Queen Margaret.
 Margaret liked Dunfermline so much she set up a Benedictine foundation here.
 This was later transformed by her son King David I into what was intended to become the most important abbey in Scotland.
 Work was started in 1128 on the Abbey Church and the nave still survives as the western half of the building on view today.